Article · Mar 13, 2026

 const today = new Date().toISOString().split('T')[0];

 It reads like “give me today’s date as a YYYY-MM-DD string.”
-That is what most people think it does.
-What it actually does is:
+Most people think that is what it does.
+What it actually does:

 The bug is silent for two reasons.
-The string looks right (it has ten characters in the right format).
-And dev environments often run in UTC, so the developer testing the feature in a local dev container never sees the shift.
-It surfaces in production the moment a user near midnight in any non-UTC zone tries to do something.
+The string looks right (ten characters, correct format).
+And dev environments often run in UTC, so the developer testing the feature in a local container never sees the shift.

 Why dev environments hide it

-Dev containers (Docker, GitHub Codespaces, Vercel preview deployments) typically run on Linux servers configured to UTC.
-Vitest runs in node, and node respects TZ=UTC if the environment variable is set, which most CI containers do.
+Dev containers (Docker, GitHub Codespaces, most Vercel preview deployments) run on Linux servers configured to UTC.
+Node respects the TZ environment variable, and most CI setups set TZ=UTC.

 So when you write a test like: